Anony-Researcher/artifact-evaluation/README.md

 # README
+This repository contains the artifact for the paper: "Sahaj: Towards Efficient Upgradability of Smart Contracts in Blockchain".

 Overview
 This repository presents an automated framework for converting standard Solidity smart contracts into the Diamond Standard (EIP-2535) architecture.

 The system consists of two key components: